Concordium/concordium.github.io/source/testnet/guides/accounts-transactions.rst

       :width: 32%

-Now, if you go back to the *Accounts* screen, you should be able to see that a little shield has appeared besides the amount on the
+Now, if you go back to the *Accounts* screen, you should be able to see that a little shield has appeared beside the amount on the
 *Shielded Balance* of the receiving account.
 This indicates that there are newly received shielded transactions on the shielded balance.
 Try pressing the shielded balance, and notice that you have to enter a passcode or use your biometrics to enter it.
 This happens because you need to decrypt received shielded transactions, before you can see the amount.